A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 During the first visit to the vet, the vet will check your puppy's:

-Puppies usually start their vaccinations between 6 to 8 weeks old, with appointments every 3 to 4 weeks until they are 4 or 5 months old.
+Puppies usually start their vaccinations between 6 and 8 weeks old, with appointments every 3 to 4 weeks until they are 4 or 5 months old.
 Early vet visits ensure your puppy receives timely vaccinations and check-ups, setting them up for a healthy start.

 This process should begin with the breeder when the puppies sleep and they are still with their Mother.
 Socialization is particularly important in the first three months of a puppy's life, as their desire to be social surpasses fear.
 Regular socialization is very important for your puppy's development, including exposing them to different scenarios without needing to interact with every person or dog.